 Mankind as the Fallen Prometheus

-Mankind are Prometheans, possessing the self-conscious fire to take the heavens by violence, or allegorically speaking, to become a Titan once more; and conquer the passional Zeus.
-Similar to the myth of defeating the Dragon.
-In Sanskrit theosophical parlance, this is the Lower Mind and Passion¹.
+Mankind are Prometheans, possessing the self-conscious fire to take the heavens by violence.
+A demi-god must sometimes battle mad tyrant, or the passional Zeus.
+This is the Lower Mind and Passion¹.

 “The modern Prometheus has now become Epi-metheus, “he who sees only after the event”; because the universal philanthropy of the former has long ago degenerated into selfishness and self-adoration.
 Man will re-become the free Titan of old, but not before cyclic evolution has re-established the broken harmony between the two natures — the terrestrial and the divine; after which he becomes impermeable to the lower titanic forces, invulnerable in his personality, and immortal in his individuality, which cannot happen before every animal element is eliminated from his nature.
 When man understands that “Deus non fecit mortem” (Sap.
 I., 13), but that man has created it himself, he will re-become the Prometheus before his Fall.”
 (THE SECRET DOCTRINE, Vol. 2, pg.
 422.)

 “The “Supreme Deity” bears, in every ancient Pantheon — including that of the Jews — a dual character, composed of light and shadow. instead of “an untainted mind, heaven’s first gift” (AEschylus), there was created the eternal vulture of the ever unsatisfied desire, of regret and despair coupled with “the dreamlike feebleness that fetters the blind race of mortals” (p.
 556), unto the day when Prometheus is released by his heaven-appointed deliverer, Herakles.